UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_01.md

 </tbody>
 </table>

+Notes: Think about it, numbers have been around for about 5,000 years.
+Visual systems, on the other hand, have undergone refinement for over 500,000,000 years by training with a lethal, evolutionary cost function.
+While we need to train ourselves to recognize structure in numerical data, we have evolved to instinctively recognize visual patterns and to accurately judge properties such as colors and distances between objects.
+Drawing upon this complex build-in apparatus, we can arrive at conclusion much faster by glancing at visual representations of data rather than numerical representations.

-Notes: For example, have a look at the four sets of numbers in the table below, [put together by statistician Francis Anscombe in the 70s.](https://en.wikipedia.org/wiki/Anscombe%27s_quartet) Can you see how the sets are different from each other by just glancing at the table?
+For example, have a look at the four sets of numbers in the table below, [put together by statistician Francis Anscombe in the 70s.](https://en.wikipedia.org/wiki/Anscombe%27s_quartet) Can you see how the sets are different from each other by just glancing at the table?